mitchknife/mitchknife.github.io/src/content/experience/inktavo.md

 tech:
   - C#
   - ASP.NET
-  - Visual Basic (yikes!)
+  - Visual Basic
   - MySQL
-  - Testing
-  - QA
+  - TDD
   - Azure
+  - Git
+  - GH Actions
+  - CircleCI
 ---

 I was the first dev hire after a two-company merger.
 I was responsible for integrating the .NET team with the Rails team, establishing common workflows, and improving development practices.